The Stablecoin Revolution

 Source: Bernstein, Industry Experts

-A surge in stablecoin market cap is often seen as "dry powder," indicating capital is ready to flow into volatile assets like Bitcoin, making it a key leading indicator for the crypto market.
+A surge in stablecoin market cap is often seen as “dry powder,” indicating capital ready to flow into volatile assets like Bitcoin.

 What Are Stablecoins?

-Stablecoins are designed to minimize the volatility typical of cryptocurrencies by pegging their value to an external asset, most commonly the U.S. dollar.
-Click on each type below to understand their unique mechanisms and inherent trade-offs.
+Stablecoins minimize volatility by pegging their value to an external asset, most commonly the U.S. dollar.
+Each type has unique mechanisms and trade-offs.

 Market Movers & Shakers

 The stablecoin arena is dominated by a few key players, each with a unique strategy.
-This section allows you to explore the market leaders, their share, and the details that set them apart.
-Use the tabs to switch between players.
+Use the tabs to explore the market leaders.

 The IPO That Ignited a Season

-Circle's blockbuster IPO in June 2025 wasn't just a win for one company; it was a watershed moment for the entire industry.
-It signaled strong institutional confidence in regulated stablecoins and kicked off a new wave of crypto firms going public.
+Circle's blockbuster IPO in June 2025 signaled strong institutional confidence in regulated stablecoins and kicked off a new wave of crypto firms going public.

 Debut Day Stock Gain